 Pain Management Consultations

 Chronic pain can be very complex and multifactorial.
-As a Diplomate of the American College of Veterinary Anesthesia and Analgesia, Dr. Leunsman has received advanced training in disorders of the pain pathway and their treatment.
+As a Diplomate of the American College of Veterinary Anesthesia and Analgesia, Dr. Luensman has received advanced training in disorders of the pain pathway and their treatment.

 An initial pain management consultation typically lasts between one and one-and-a-half hours.
-During the consultation, Dr. Leunsman will take a detailed history with a focus on your pet’s activity and signs of pain.
+During the consultation, Dr. Luensman will take a detailed history with a focus on your pet’s activity and signs of pain.
 She will also observe your pet’s posture and gait and evaluate your pet for muscle symmetry, pain, or points of tension (trigger points.)
-During the pain management consultation, Dr. Leunsman will also perform acupuncture, laser therapy and/or medical massage as indicated.
+During the pain management consultation, Dr. Luensman will also perform acupuncture, laser therapy and/or medical massage as indicated.

 Comprehensive pain management includes recommendations on nutrition, supplements/nutraceuticals, pain medications and integrative therapies (acupuncture or physical rehabilitation.)
 Occasionally, referral to another specialist (board-certified surgeon or neurologist) may be indicated.
 Finding the right therapies for your pet takes time and communication.
 An initial pain management consultation includes six months of additional follow-up.